cloudfoundry/service-fabrik-broker/README.md

 2. Bringing in new Backup and Restore approach and plugging in the existing framework is easier now.

-3. New Monitoring and Logging endpoint can be plugged in where the events generated while resource change and operations change can be watched by custom managers.
+3. New Monitoring and Logging endpoint can be plugged in where the events generated while resource change and operations change can be watched by custom operators.

 4. State of the service instances are managed in the API Server, so Cloud Controller and BOSH dependency can be something we can get rid of for state information.
 Hence, BOSH and Cloud Controller overload can be reduced.